Safwana-Hussain/Amazon-TV-Content-Analysis/README.md

 The analysis revealed the following key insights:

-•	Popular Genres: Certain genres like Action, Comedy, and Drama dominate Amazon's movie catalog, while genres like Documentary and Horror appear less frequently.
+•	Popular Genres: Certain genres like Comedy, and Drama dominate Amazon's movie catalog, while genres like Documentary and Horror appear less frequently.

-•	Rating Trends: Higher ratings tend to be associated with movies that have a longer duration, though some shorter films with strong storylines also received high ratings.
+•	Rating Trends: Movies with higher ratings (13+, 16+, 18+) are generally associated with shorter durations, typically less than 90 minutes.
+In contrast, R-rated movies tend to have a medium duration, ranging from 90 to 120 minutes.

-•	Country Insights: The U.S. and India are leading in the number of movies available on Amazon, while other regions like Europe or Canada have relatively fewer offerings.
+•	Country Insights: The U.S. and India are leading in the number of total shows available on Amazon, while other regions like Europe or Canada have relatively fewer offerings.

 •	Genre Influence: Genres like Comedy and Drama, tend to receive higher ratings and more viewership.